International Internships

 All credit associated with international travel must be approved by the University of Florida International Center (UFIC).
 Follow this process to earn credit for your international internship:

-- Obtain “Employer Verification Letter” with the dates of the internship, expected work hours, anticipated responsibilities, and supervisor contact info on company letterhead.
+1. Obtain “Employer Verification Letter” from the prospective company with the dates of the internship, expected work hours, anticipated responsibilities, and supervisor contact info (email, phone, address) on company letterhead.

-- If the internship will be in-person, complete UFIC application and pay the UF application fee.
+4. Complete the UF International Center online application and pay the UF application fee.